Planet Mercury Number Of Moons

 The Role of Collisions and Orbital Instability

 Another factor contributing to Mercury's lack of moons is the relative infrequency of large collisions in its immediate vicinity.
 While collisions played a significant role in the formation of moons around other planets, Mercury's harsh environment has likely minimized the occurrence of such events.
-Any large body colliding with Mercury would either be shattered and incorporated into the planet or ejected from the system.
+Because of that, any large body colliding with Mercury would either be shattered and incorporated into the planet or ejected from the system.
 The intense gravitational forces from the Sun would further destabilize any captured debris or smaller bodies, preventing them from forming a stable lunar orbit.

 Comparison with Other Inner Planets: Venus and Mars